Mysterious and Manipulative Black Boxes: A Qualitative Analysis of Perceptions on Recommender Systems: Results

 The fourth most common proposal for solving the issues was simple: all recommender systems should be simply prohibited.
 This drastic measure was promoted by even a surprisingly large amount of EU citizens. ``\textit{Punish the algorithm!}''\footnote{~648} Ban recommender systems.\footnote{~502; 623; 2232; 2526; 2672} Such short but decisive comments reflect the critical attitude many people in Europe have toward recommender systems.
 Though, some would be willing to have some concessions; some would only allow recommender systems for goods and services.\footnote{~1390} Analogously, according to many respondents, particularly recommending political content should be prohibited together with medical advertising.\footnote{~662; 1020; 2148; 2319} In addition to the many societal threats and individual harms, privacy and data protection were often the rationale behind these prohibition proposals. ``\textit{Fundamental ban}'' because the systems ``\textit{cannot be legally represented in compliance with the applicable requirements for the protection of personal data.}''\footnote{~549} In this regard, some urged that the GDPR's Article~58(2) should be immediately invoked to impose a ban.\footnote{~373} In addition to these prohibition calls, a large amount of citizens argued that the problems would be easily solved if only the GDPR would be strictly enforced together with the e-privacy Directive 2002/58/EC, which regulates web cookies, among other things.
+This alleged failure of the previous regulations may have contributed to the critical viewpoints and the skepticism expressed.

 Regarding the GDPR, there was also some confusion in the answers about whether the statistical correlations and inferred data used in recommender systems are personal data.
 According to some, these are not personal data and thus enforcement via the GDPR cannot be done.\footnote{~266} However, some others were sure that behavioral and inferred data fall under the GDPR.\footnote{~1403; 1461} Given the GDPR's wording about personal data as any information relating to an identified or identifiable person, existing interpretations including those related to training data~\citep{Veale18}, and the fact that personalized recommendations and advertisements explicitly target individual data subjects based on their personal data, the verdict is on the side of the latter arguments.
 In other words, the GDPR clearly applies.